bokeh/bokeh/sphinx/source/docs/tutorial.rst

 all the plots we create, as well as the source for BokehJS and its Javascript dependencies.
 Consequently, it can be quite large - over a megabyte or more.
 It is possible to configure the details of HTML file generation, so that relative links are used.
-Please consult the :ref:`output_file` documentation.

 The next two lines create a line plot and a scatter plot:
 ::